dongyx/shsub/README.md

 shsub
 =====

-*shsub* is a template engine of the shell language.
+*shsub* is a template engine of the shell language, but mainly implemented in C.

 The following file `lsnotes.html.st` is a simple shell template: